RedeemTafadzwa/Motor-Claims-Reserving-IBNR-Analysis/README.md

 An actuarial review was required to:

-1)Clean and validate raw claims transaction data 2)Build a cumulative paid claims development triangle 3)Apply the Chain-Ladder reserving method
+1)Clean and validate raw claims transaction data

+2)Build a cumulative paid claims development triangle

+3)Apply the Chain-Ladder reserving method

 4)Estimate the required IBNR reserve

 The objective was to support more accurate reserving and improve portfolio profitability monitoring.

+More deatils on the findinga and recommenadtions for this project can be found in the Memorandum attached above.